dkwik/digital-garden/my-digital-garden/content/03-evergreen/development/making my bed is my most important morning habit.md

 It forces my brain to slow down.
 It allows my body to catch up with a racing mind.

 Isn't it interesting how our minds can start 'racing' within seconds of waking?
-This happens because we've been habitually conditioned into instant gratification & stimulation through our technological tools.
+Perhaps this happens because we've been habitually conditioned into instant gratification & stimulation through our technological tools. ([[digital caffeine is a real, serious drug]])

-Digital caffeine is a serious, real drug.
-It's been shown that grabbing our phones first thing in the morning forces us to skip over [crucial theta & alpha brain wave states](https://www.makeuseof.com/you-shouldnt-check-phone-wake-up/#:~:text=If%20you%20check%20your%20phone,side%20effects%20throughout%20your%20day.), which impairs creativity.
-The rise of short-form video creates a perpetual flow of flashy scenarios that feeds our brain with a hits of dopamine which actually [neurologically and anatomically changes our brain](https://www.npr.org/2010/06/02/127370598/the-shallows-this-is-your-brain-online).

 That's why as I make boring fold after boring fold, morning after morning, I remind myself that these boring moments matter.